TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorconnectiontoprimaryreplicaisnotactive.md

 # Error UserErrorConnectionToPrimaryReplicaIsNotActive

 <!--issueDescription-->
-We have identified that backup operation fails due to connection issues with the primary replica.
+We have identified that backup operation fails due to connection issues with the Primary replica.
 <!--/issueDescription-->

 ## **Recommended Steps**
 If the backup operation fails with this error, perform the below steps:

-* Check the firewall settings to see if the port 5022 (by default) allows communication between the server instances that host primary replica and the secondary replica.
+* Check the firewall settings to see if the port 5022 (by default) allows communication between the server instances that host the Primary replica and Secondary replica.
 * Check whether the network service account has connect permission to the firewall.
 * Retry backup operation.